folkehelseinstituttet/Fhi.Frontend.Demo/src/MOCK_DB_DATA/library-items/README.md

 1. Copy/paste `./existing-items/existing-item.ts`
 2. Rename new file: `./existing-items/your-new-item.ts`
 3. Rename the exported constant in `./existing-items/your-new-item.ts`
-4. Add a new property in object `ExistingItemsIds`, in `./existing-items.ids.ts`
-5. Add your new item to exported constant in `./existing-items/existing-items.data.ts`
+4. Add your new item to library items constant in `./existing-items/existing-items.data.ts`
+5. Add the following to `./library-items-shared-data.ts`:

+    ```ts
+    YourNewItem: {
+      id: 'yournewitem', // must be uniqe
+      title: 'Title for your new item'
+    },
+    ```

 6. Update all data in the `YourNewItem`-object in `./existing-items/your-new-item.ts`